MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-across-multiple-servers.md

 5. On the **License Terms for software products** page, review the terms, select the **I accept the terms of the License Agreement(s)** check box, and then select **Next**.

-6. If you see the **Your system needs to restart to continue** page, select **Finish** to restart the computer, and then repeat steps 2-4.
+6. If you see the **Your system needs to restart to continue** page, select **Finish** to restart the computer, and then repeat Steps 2-4.

 ## Install SharePoint Server 2016 on the farm servers
 <a name="InstallSP"> </a>